AIMOverse/amico/amico-core/README.md

 - **Event-Driven Architecture**: The framework operates on an event-based model where `EventSource`s generate `AgentEvent`s that are processed by the agent.
 - **Entity Component System**: Uses an ECS pattern for efficient state management and component organization.
-- **Dispatcher Pattern**: Flexible event dispatching through the `Dispatcher` trait for customizable action selection logic.
+- **Strategy Pattern**: Flexible event dispatching through the `Strategy` trait for customizable action selection logic.
 - **World Management**: The `WorldManager` provides structured access to the agent's world state.

 ## Documents